abmajith/verilog-riscV32I-machine/README.md

-If you check these arithmetic immediate sets (*I-type*) with arithmetic register sets (*R-type*), there is no *SUBI*, this excluded instruction functionality met by performing *ADDI* with negative Immediate value.
+If you check these arithmetic immediate sets (*I-type*) with arithmetic register sets (*R-type*), there is no *SUBI*, this excluded instruction functionality is met by performing *ADDI* with negative Immediate value.
-In this way, *RISC-V* limits the number of instruction set.
+In this way, *RISC-V* limits the number of instruction sets.

-As the *I* instruction, has two registers address and one immediate value.
+The *I* instruction has two register addresses and one immediate value.
-Recall extracting 12 bit immediate value from 12 MSB bits of instruction as
+Recall extracting 12-bit immediate value from 12 MSB bits of instruction as
 ```verilog
 wire [31:0] Iimm={{21{inst[31]}}, inst[30:20]};
 ```
-As you see MSB is the sign of 12 bits intermediate constant, it is appropriately repeated for the signed extension of 12 bits immediate value into 32 bits value.
+As you see MSB is the sign of 12 bits intermediate constant, it is appropriately repeated for the signed extension of 12 bits immediate value into 32-bit value.

-Here, we are not listing the *arithmetic I-type* instruction and verilog operations in detail, since it is almost the same procedure as *arithmetic R-type* instructions, only procedure difference is, there is no second source register address *addr_rd*, instead we have *Iimm* (a signed extension of immediate field).
+Here, we are not listing the *arithmetic I-type* instruction and verilog operations in detail, since it is almost the same procedure as *arithmetic R-type* instructions, The only procedure difference is, that there is no second source register address *addr_rd*, instead, we have *Iimm* (a signed extension of the immediate field).

-But wait a minute, we have 9 variants in this type, and we dont have *funct7*, how exactly we choose correct instruction for execution by just using *funct3*? <br />
+But wait a minute, we have 9 variants in this type, and we don't have *funct7*, how exactly do we choose the correct instruction for execution by just using *funct3*? <br />
-Ans: Let go back and read *arithmetic I-type instructions*, now we know that only overlapping can happens for *SRLI, SRAI*, when *funct3==101*.
+Ans: Let's go back and read *arithmetic I-type instructions*, now we know that only overlapping can happen for *SRLI, SRAI* when *funct3==101*.
 So?
-Recall once more information, for doing shift operations in 32 bit instruction register, we need only 5 LSB's of immediate field, the remaining 7 bit is not actually needed, when compiler or assembler produce such code, it should efficiently use this space to inform the hardware to choose either *SRLI* or *SRAI*.  <br />
+Recall once more information, for doing shift operations in a 32-bit instruction register, we need only 5 LSBs of immediate field, the remaining 7 bits are not needed, when the compiler or assembler produces such code, it will use this space to inform the hardware to choose either *SRLI* or *SRAI*.  <br />

-*RISC-V* have specification for this operation, if imm[10]th bit (i.e instruction 30th bit) is zero it has to perform *SRLI* otherwise it has to perform *SRAI*.
+*RISC-V* has specification for this operation, if imm[10]th bit (i.e instruction 30th bit) is zero it has to perform *SRLI* otherwise it has to perform *SRAI*.

-For the sake of completeness lets list all the uncovered instruction type except fence and system instructions *EBREAK, ECALL*.
+For the sake of completeness let's list all the uncovered instruction type except for fence and system instructions *EBREAK, ECALL*.
-We will postpone the documentation for system and fence call as much as possible!.
+We will postpone the discussion of the system and fence call as much as possible!

 **Store S-type Instructions**